Wint3rmute/baczek.me/content/meta/_index.md

 ---
-title: "Meta - how the site operates"
+title: Meta - how the site operates
 template: "blog.html"
 ---